-Benefit Description You After the calendar Physical and occupational therapies High Option Standard Option Services of a qualified physical therapist, occupational therapist, doctor of osteopathy (D.O.), or physician for the following PPO: 15% of the Plan allowance and all charges in excess of the 75 visit limitation PPO: 20% of the Plan allowance and all charges in excess of the 50 visit limitation Physical therapy Non-PPO: 50% of the Plan Non-PPO: 50% of the Plan Occupational therapy allowance and any difference allowance and any difference Benefits are limited to 75 visits per person, per calendar year under High Option and 50 visits per person, per calendar year under Standard Option . between our allowance and the billed amount and all charges in excess of the 75 visit limitation between our allowance and the billed amount and all charges in excess of the 50 visit limitation Note: Visits that you pay for while meeting your calendar year deductible count toward the per person, per calendar year visit limitation.
-Not covered: All charges All charges Any charges in excess of the 75 visit High Option or 50 visit Standard Option plan limitation for covered physical and occupational therapies Exercise programs Speech therapy High Option Standard Option Speech therapy PPO: 15% of the Plan allowance PPO: 20% of the Plan allowance Covered expenses are limited to charges of a licensed speech therapist for speech loss or impairment due to (a) congenital anomaly or defect, whether or not surgically corrected or (b) due to any other illness or surgery. and all charges in excess of the 50 visit limitation Non-PPO: 35% of the Plan 50 visit limitation 30 visit limitation Non-PPO: 35% of the Plan Non-PPO: 45% of the Plan Note: Prior authorization is required for speech therapy.
+D Dag Benefit Description You Pay After the calendar year deductible Physical and occupational therapies High Option Standard Option Services of a qualified physical therapist, occupational therapist, doctor of osteopathy (D.O.), or physician for the following PPO: 15% of the Plan allowance and all charges in excess of the 75 visit limitation PPO: 20% of the Plan allowance and all charges in excess of the 50 visit limitation Physical therapy Non-PPO: 50% of the Plan Non-PPO: 50% of the Plan Occupational therapy allowance and any difference between our allowance and the allowance and any difference between our allowance and the Benefits are limited to 75 visits per person, per calendar year under High Option and 50 visits per person, per calendar year under Standard Option . billed amount and all charges in excess of the 75 visit limitation billed amount and all charges in excess of the 50 visit limitation Note: Visits that you pay for while meeting your calendar year deductible count toward the per person, per calendar year visit limitation.
+Not covered: All charges All charges • Any charges in excess of the 75 visit High Option or 50 visit Standard Option plan limitation for covered physical and occupational therapies Exercise programs Speech therapy High Option Standard Option Speech therapy Covered expenses are limited to charges of a licensed speech therapist for speech loss or impairment due to (a) congenital anomaly or defect, whether or not surgically corrected or (b) due to any other illness or surgery.
+Note: Prior authorization is required for speech therapy.
 Contact Cigna/CareAllies at 800-887-9735.
-See Other services on page 17 for additional information. between our allowance and the billed amount and all charges in excess of the 50 visit limitation between our allowance and the billed amount and all charges in excess of the 30 visit limitation Benefits are limited to 50 visits per person, per calendar year under High Option and 30 visits per person, per calendar year under Standard Option .
-Note: Visits that you pay for while meeting your calendar year deductible count toward the per person, per calendar year visit limitation.
-Not covered: All charges All charges Voice therapy for occupation or performing arts Voice therapy or voice lessons rendered as part of gender reassignment surgery to assist with improving culturally appropriate male or female characteristics • Training or therapy to improve articulation in the absence of an injury, illness, or medical condition affecting articulation Any charge in excess of the 50 visit High Option or 30 visit Standard Option plan limitation for covered speech therapy
+See Other services on page 17 for additional information.
+Benefits are limited to 50 visits per person, per calendar year under High Option and 30 visits per person, per calendar year under Standard Option.
+Note: Visits that you pay for while meeting your calendar year visit limitation.
+PPO: 15% of the Plan allowance and all charges in excess of the 50 visit limitation Non-PPO: 35% of the Plan allowance and any difference between our allowance and the billed amount and all charges in excess of the 50 visit limitation PPO: 20% of the Plan allowance and all charges in excess of the 30 visit limitation Non-PPO: 45% of the Plan allowance and any difference between our allowance and the billed amount and all charges in excess of the 30 visit limitation Not covered: All charges All charges • Voice therapy for occupation or performing arts • Voice therapy or voice lessons rendered as part of gender reassignment surgery to assist with improving culturally appropriate male or female characteristics • Training or therapy to improve articulation in the absence of an injury, illness, or medical condition affecting articulation • Any charge in excess of the 50 visit High Option or 30 visit Standard Option plan limitation for covered speech therapy